RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 	<size>1 1</size>
 </image>
 ```

-!!! tip inline end "Reloading the theme changes"
+**Tip: Reloading the theme changes**

-    If you want to see any changes you have made to your theme files, first save the file.
+> If you want to see any changes you have made to your theme files, first save the file.
 Start EmulationStation with the `--debug`.
 Within EmulationStation press _left_ ++ctrl+r++ whenever you want to force the theme to be re-applied.
-This will be refrerred as "refresh the theme" in this tutorial.
+This will be referred as "refresh the theme" in this tutorial.

 If you refresh the ES theme now (see tip on the right) you wouldn't see anything different, because the background was already white.